 I am licensed in Iowa with 12 years of professional work experience.
 I have experience in helping clients with stress and anxiety, relationship issues, family conflicts, & coping with grief and loss.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

-I am licensed in Oregon with 13 years of professional work experience.
-I have experience in helping clients with stress, anxiety, relationship issues, family conflicts, motivation, self esteem, & confidence.
-I also have experience working with depression.
+I am licensed in Oregon with 22 years of professional work experience.
+I have experience in helping clients with stress and anxiety, trauma and abuse, anger management, & career difficulties.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 How to find a licensed therapist serving clients in Wasco, Oregon